devedse/DeveMazeGenerator/README.md

 Currently the fastest algorithm it uses is "AlgorithmBacktrack".
 If you want a fast maze, use that ;).

+If you want to create a HUGEE maze take AlgorithmBacktrackSmartMemory as algorithm and Hybrid as InnerMap.

 ![Maze](maze.png)

 Above, a 4096*4096 maze (Generated in 0,5 seconds)